pocketstop/sdk-csharp/README.md

 # Pocketstop REST API Library for .NET

-Pocketstop provides a simple HTTP-based API for interacting with the Pocketstop Platform.
+Pocketstop provides a simple HTTP-based API for interacting with the Pocketstop Social CRM Platform.
 Learn more at [http://www.pocketstop.com][0]

 ### Installation